Skip to main content

 Key takeaways

-Jardiance is a prescription medication for Type 2 diabetes and cardiovascular disease risk reduction, but the list price can cost uninsured individuals over $10,000 annually due to the lack of a generic version.
+• Jardiance is a prescription medication for Type 2 diabetes, heart disease risk reduction, and as an adjunctive therapy in chronic kidney disease to prevent disease progression, but the list price can cost uninsured individuals over $10,000 annually due to the lack of a generic version.

-Alternatives to Jardiance include other high-cost SGLT2 inhibitors and a plethora of generic drugs.
-Healthcare professionals can assist uninsured patients in finding lower prices of Jardiance or more cost-effective alternatives that remain clinically efficacious.
+• Alternatives to Jardiance include other high-cost SGLT2 inhibitors and a plethora of generic drugs.
+Healthcare professionals can assist uninsured patients in finding lower prices for Jardiance or more cost-effective alternatives that remain clinically efficacious.

-The out-of-pocket cost of Jardiance may be reduced through SingleCare discount cards, the Boehringer Cares patient assistance program, and finding out if an individual is eligible for health insurance plans.
+• The out-of-pocket cost of Jardiance may be reduced through SingleCare discount cards, the Boehringer Cares patient assistance program, and determining if an individual is eligible for health insurance plans.

-Most people will take a 10 or 25 mg tablet once daily.
-They may experience relatively common side effects such as low blood sugar (hypoglycemia), urinary tract infections, and yeast infections.
-Additional potential side effects include the development of diabetic ketoacidosis or allergic reactions.
 Unfortunately, Jardiance is only available as a brand-name drug.
-People without insurance are likely to pay the full retail price for Jardiance, but there are a few ways to reduce the drug cost.
+People without insurance are likely to pay the full retail price for Jardiance, which can exceed $800 per month.
+Fortunately, there are a few ways to reduce the drug cost.

 RELATED: Jardiance cost with Medicare